 I talk to an older worker with leathery skin.
-His right hand is twisted up into a claw.
-It was crushed in a metal press at Foxconn.
+His right hand is twisted up, it was maimed in some machinery.
 He says he didn't receive any medical attention and it healed this way, and then when he went back to work, he was too slow, and they fired him.